chinenyejuliet/Telangana-Tourism-Analysis/README.md

 ## Project Overview
 The purpose of this project is to analyse the growth of number of Foreign and Domestic arrivals to different districts in the state of Telagana from 2016 to 2022.
 To develop an in-depth understanding of the state's datasets for domestic and foreign visitors, identify trends and patterns, make data-driven recommendation and provide insights for the Telegana Government Tourism Department.
+Telangana is one of India’s leading states and has published its tourism data under its open data policy.